Health System and Hospital

 Website: www.ehic.gov.mt

-The social benefits system and thus the public health care system in Malta is financed by tax money and contributions from employers, employees, and self-employed persons.
-The contributions of employees (dependent employees) are divided equally between the employer and the employee.
-The amount of the contribution depends on income.
-The Ministry of Health is responsible for financing and providing public health services.
-Deficits are made up of the Maltese government.
-Health care in Malta dates back to 1372 when the first hospital was opened in Malta.
-The Order of Malta, the Knights of St. John, developed steadily since the 16th century.
+The social benefits system and therefore the state healthcare system in Malta is financed by tax revenue and contributions from employers, employees and the self-employed.
+Employers and employees pay half of the contributions for salaried employees (dependent employees).
+The level of contributions depends on income.
+The Ministry of Health is responsible for financing and providing state healthcare services.
+The Maltese government compensates for deficits.
+Healthcare in Malta dates back to 1372, when the first hospital was opened in Malta.
+The Order of Malta, the Knights of St John, have been steadily developing it since the 16th century.

 Mater Dei